ValterAndrei/tropical/CODE_OF_CONDUCT.md

 **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the community.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.0,